MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

     > - 1:N and N:1 relationships are supported.
     > - Logical names of record types and fields are displayed to optimize performance.
     > - This step is displayed if the record type you selected in the previous step relates to more than one record type or field.
 Otherwise, the relationship is automatically set.
-    > - If the desired relationship is not displayed, reorder the record types in admin settings.
+    > - If the required relationship is not displayed, reorder the record types in admin settings.
 More information: [Impact of the order of record types on relationships](#impact-of-the-order-of-record-types-on-relationships)

     :::image type="content" source="media/select-relationship.png" alt-text="Select relationship for the record type.":::